Iteo/audoma/README.md

         def rate_create_action(self, request, collect_serializer):
             ...
         ```
-        In case there are no collectors defined and http method is not a safe method, then audoma_action will try to fallback to standard way of retrieving collect serializer from view.
+        In case there are no collectors defined and http method is not a safe method, then AudomaAction will try to fallback to standard way of retrieving collect serializer from view.

+    If audomat_action will extract proper collector, it'll be validated and passed into action method as parameter.

-    * **responses** - responses allows to define custom responses for each method, and returned status_code.
-Responses may be given i three different dictionary forms:
+    * **responses** - allow to define custom responses for each method, and returned status_code.
+Responses may be given in three different dictionary forms:
         * {'http_method1': Serializer1Class or string, 'http_method2': Serializer2Class or string}
         * {'http_method1: {status_code: Serializer1Class or string}}
         * {status_code: Serializer1Class or string }
-    If the response consist of serializer, it'll simply serialize returned instance, if the response is a string, it'll return it as a message.
-The response, may be also given simply as a serializer class or a string message.
+    If the response consist of serializers classes, it'll simply serialize returned instance, if the response is a string, it'll return it as a message.
+The response, may be also given simply as a serializer class or a string message:
+        * responses="This is a response message"
+        * responses=Serializer1Class
      \
     Examples:
     ``` py
-    @audoma_action(
+    @AudomaAction(
         detail=True,
         methods=["post"],
-        collectors={"post": ExampleModelCreateSerializer},
+        collectors={"post": ExampleModelCreateSerializer},za
         responses={
             "post": {201: ExampleModelSerializer, 202: ExampleOneFieldSerializer}
         },